 Investigates the symbolic processes at work within a dramatically changing organizational landscape, especially as communication technologies call for greater coordination, speed up the pace of work, distribute work processes and demand cross-cultural cooperation.
 Applies leading theoretical perspectives to analyze and evaluate the networks of communication within and with organizations, strategies of decision-making and problem solving, organizational missions and ethics, and conflict mediation.
 Prerequisite, one course in communication, psychology or sociology.

-This course focus on the concept of privacy in ways that encourage an ongoing semester long dialogue between a specific group of high school students and Hamilton students regarding their interest in and use of digital media.
-Our study will explore how American conventions concerning privacy are challenged by digital communication technologies.
+This course will explore how American conventions concerning privacy are challenged by digital communication technologies.
 We will investigate how the concept of privacy is related the speech clause of the First Amendment, and seek to understand why that relationship is crucial for participation in democratic societies.
-In addition, with the assistance of a younger group of students, we will create a “privacy tool kit” that could be used in future semesters’ work.
+This course also focuses on the concept of privacy in ways that encourage an ongoing semester long dialogue between a specific group of high school students and Hamilton students regarding their interest in and use of digital media.
 Maximum enrollment, 12.
-C W Phelan.

 380F Social History of Advertising.